Ron Harper Jr.: Professional career

-Toronto Raptors (2022–present)
+Toronto Raptors / Raptors 905 (2022–2023)

 On July 14, 2022, after being undrafted in the 2022 NBA draft, Harper signed a two-way contract with the Toronto Raptors.
+He made his debut on the court against the Atlanta Hawks.
 Bobby Webster noted that Wayne Embry (the Raptors' senior basketball advisor) was involved in both signing Ron Harper Jr. and drafting his father (Ron Harper).